-Safeguarding and promoting the welfare of children is defined as:
+Safeguarding and promoting the welfare of children is defined in Working Together to Safeguard Children 2023 as:

-- protecting children from maltreatment, - preventing impairment of children's mental and physical health or development, - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes.
+- providing help and support to meet the needs of children as soon as problems emerge - protecting children from maltreatment, whether this is within or outside of the home, including online. - preventing impairment of children's mental and physical health or development. - ensuring that children grow up in circumstances consistent with the provision of safe and effective care. - promoting the upbringing of children with their birth parents, or otherwise their family network through a kinship care arrangement, whenever possible and where this is in the best interests of the children; and - taking action to enable all children to have the best outcomes.